Thinking of Stephen “tWitch” Boss

 It’s not easy, and it’s also unfair and impudent to conclude what was happening within him or interpret his personality without having known or talked to him.
 One can only wonder…with the surety of only one thing; depression is real; it’s simple but also highly complicated.
 And one can only wish we could tell what goes on in one’s mind, read it, or help…

-While some experts have called it high-functioning depression, others, like psychiatrist Jessi Gold, MD, have said it should be named otherwise.
+While some experts have called this state of mind thigh-functioning depression, others, like psychiatrist Jessi Gold, MD, have said it should be named otherwise.

 It made me curious, though, about high-functioning depression (HFD).
 So just what is it?

 In layperson’s terms, it’s when someone is depressed but can still function properly.
 In both cases, it may not be easy to tell when one is depressed.